quirionit/cdk-constructs/API.md

 - *Type:* any

+TODO figure out how to use TableProps but every attribute is optional.

 Optional extend deployment with more table props.
 Notice the injected config will override some.

 > [Configuration](Configuration)